nbroyles/fastlane/fastlane/docs/Actions.md

 UI.message("Generated URL: #{url}")
 ```

-You can check if your app is currently running on [Appetize.io](https://appetize.io/) using
+From within your app, you can check it is currently running on [Appetize.io](https://appetize.io/) using

 ```objective-c
 [[NSUserDefaults standardUserDefaults] objectForKey:@"isAppetize"]